 Natural Features of Naumai Park

 What natural wonders await you at Naumai Park?
-As you stroll through this serene oasis, you'll discover a stunning 1927 kauri grove, surrounded by a diverse collection of native plants.
-This rich flora contributes significantly to the park's native ecosystems, creating a lush environment that feels untouched.
+As you stroll through this serene oasis in Hāwera, you’ll discover a stunning 1927 kauri grove, surrounded by a diverse collection of native plants.

 The water features are a highlight of Naumai Park.
 The central core boasts three small lakes, with the upper lake featuring a charming waterfall operated by a re-circulating pump.
-These lakes not only add to the park's aesthetic appeal but also play a crucial role in maintaining ecological balance.
-They support various aquatic life, enriching the overall experience as you take in the tranquil surroundings.

 As you explore, you’ll feel immersed in a natural landscape that beautifully blends the native bush environment with thoughtfully designed water features.